johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 equals the diagonal viewable area of the 1084S).

-Now, WinUAE is the greatest Amiga emulator ever and I absolutely love it, but the display settings require pilot training.
-Things are hunky-dory until all you care about is stretching the image to fill the whole screen (just use **Fullscreen (TV)** or **Fullscreen (Max)** scaling method in the **Filter** section and set **Aspect Ratio Correction** to **Automatic**), but once you want to set up exact scaling ratios and image dimensions, the UI is really not on your side anymore, to put it politely.
-Long story short, after countless hours of tinkering I stumbled upon the *One True Way&trade;* of getting predictable results in the exact way I wanted, so that's what I will describe below.
+Now, WinUAE is the greatest Amiga emulator ever and I absolutely love it, but I'll be the first to admit that the display settings require pilot training.
+Things are hunky-dory until all you care about is stretching the image to fill the whole screen (just use the **Fullscreen (TV)** or **Fullscreen (Max)** scaling method in the **Filter** section and set **Aspect Ratio Correction** to **Automatic**), but once you want to set up *exact* scaling ratios and image dimensions, the UI is really not on your side anymore, to put it politely.
+Long story short, after countless hours of tinkering, I stumbled upon the *One True Way&trade;* of getting predictable results in the exact way I wanted, so that's what I'll describe next.

 This is what your **Display** settings should look like.
 These are the settings for PAL; of course, you could use NTSC as well, and you might want to use windowed mode or a different vsync method.
-But the rest must be set *exactly* as shown, and all the **Brightness**, **Contrast**, **Gamma**, etc. settings must be at zero.
+But the rest must be set *exactly* as shown, and all the **Brightness**, **Contrast**, **Gamma**, etc. settings must be at zero (they're not related to what we're doing now, of course, but they could royally screw up things when we'll get to the shader and colour profile setup later).
 Ticking the two centering checkboxes surely seems enticing, but I recommend against it as it will lead to all sorts of problems (we can always adjust the image position manually in the **Filter** settings if we have to).

 {{< figure name="img/winuae-display.png" nameSmall="img/winuae-display.png"
     captionAlign="center" alt="WinUAE Display settings" >}}